ryanwinter/arm-none-eabi-gcc/README.md

 Install `arm-non-eabi-gcc` and add to the path.
 Supports Windows, Linux and macOS.

+Follow [Embedded software testing for Arm using GitHub actions](https://www.ryanwinter.org/2022/02/19/embedded-software-testing-for-arm-using-github-actions) for more details on creating your own workflows.

 ## Usage

 Add the following to your GitHub workflow: